spoo503/100-days-of-python-Learning./README.md

-After defining a function, we must call it to execute the code inside it.
+After defining a function, we must call it to execute the code inside it.we must call function outside the def .

-📚 4.
-Parameters and Arguments
+ 4. Parameters and Arguments

 Functions can take inputs to work with different values.

-Parameters
+1.Parameters

 Variables written inside the function definition.

-Arguments
+2.Arguments

 Values passed while calling the function.

-📚 5.
-Return Statement
+ 5. Return Statement